opentsdb-js/opentsdb.js/README.md

 #### query.aggregator( [aggregator] )

-This method is a setter and getter.
+This method is a setter/getter.
 If no `aggregator` is provided, returns the query [aggregator](http://opentsdb.net/docs/build/html/api_http/aggregators.html) .
 The default aggregator is `avg`.
 To set a different `aggregator`,

 ``` javascript
 query.aggregator( 'min' );